-1. Sam Browne Belt will be worn with one brace over right shoulder, except in No. 10, 10a, 11 and 11a Dress, when two braces will be worn.
-2. Spurs will not be worn on board Ship.
-3. Commissioned Officers on the General Staff of the Corps or serving on the Staff at the Admiralty or on the Staffs of Commanders-in-Chief and Senior Naval Officers and Brigade Majors will wear Regimental Uniform.
+- Sam Browne Belt will be worn with one brace over right shoulder, except in No. 10, 10a, 11 and 11a Dress, when two braces will be worn. - Spurs will not be worn on board Ship. - Commissioned Officers on the General Staff of the Corps or serving on the Staff at the Admiralty, or on the Staffs of Commanders-in-Chief and Senior Naval Officers and Brigade Majors will wear Regimental Uniform.
 They will wear Armlets (para.
-2, page 119, Dress Regulations), in Undress.
+2, page 116, Dress Regulations), in Undress.
 In Review Order Full Dress, they will wear aiguillettes, except Brigade Majors and W.T.
-Officers.
-4. Officers in No. 6a Dress may wear Brown Leather Shoes and Khaki Socks, when not parading with troops.
-5. Letters R.M. in gilt metal are to be worn on shoulder straps below badges of rank on B Frock, Khaki Drill Tunic and Great Coat.
-The letters R.M. on the Drab Service Dress Frock are to be in bronze.
-6. Swords will be worn by all Officers in accordance with K.R.A. and A.R., para.
-961 (b) (i) and (ii) except that swords will be worn on board ship on appropriate occasions.
-7. In Review Order, swords, when undrawn, are not to be "hooked up" except by Officers carrying the Colours.
+Officers. - Officers in No. 6a Dress may wear Brown Leather Shoes and Khaki Socks, when not parading with troops. - Officers of the Special Reserve will provide themselves with No 3 and 11 Dress only.
+Full evening dress (plain clothes) may be worn in lieu of Mess Dress. - Letters R.M. in gilt metal are to be worn on shoulder straps below badges of rank on Blue Frock, Khaki Drill Tunic and Great Coat.
+The letters R.M. on the Drab Service Dress Frock are to be brouze. - Swords will be worn by all Officers in accordance with K.R.A. and A.R., para.
+961 (b) (i) and (ii) except that swords will be worn on board ship on appropriate occasions. - In Review Order, swords, when undrawn, are not to be "hooked up" except by Officers carrying the Colours.
 They are to be carried in the left hand when on the march.
-When swords are drawn, the scabbards are to be "hooked up" by dismounted Officers in accordance with K.R.A. & A.R. para.
+When swords are drawn, the scabbards are to be "hooked up" by dismounted Officers in accordance with K.R.A. & A.R., para.
 961(c)(1).